• Skip to primary navigation

 You could reserve the Wise Men from your nativity scene and have the kids finally add them to the manger on this day.
 Some families enjoy moving the Wise Men a little bit closer to the manager each day between Christmas and the Epiphany.

-Our Christmas tree stays up and decorated until this day and it is a great evening to plan one last Christmas movie and treats.
+Our Christmas tree stays up and decorated until this day and it is a great evening to plan one last Christmas movie and treats or a homemade King Cake.

 How I Plan for Our Feasts